 Quantitative and qualitative measures should be provided for all funded programs.
-For example, PreK, VPK, after school, tutoring and extended year programs must provide documented pre and post relevant measurable outcomes (e.g. attendance records, developmental assessments, vocabulary, mathematical, reading and writing assessments, and social emotional assessments).
+For example, Pre-K, VPK, after school, tutoring and extended year programs must provide documented pre and post relevant measurable outcomes (e.g., attendance records, developmental assessments, vocabulary, mathematical, reading and writing assessments, and social emotional assessments).

 Focus should be on the pockets of poverty.
-Given that IRC poverty is in geographically disbursed pockets and that we have unique transportation problems, we must always keep in mind that services need to be available where and when people need and can access them.
+Given that poverty in Indian River County is in geographically disbursed pockets and that we have unique transportation problems, we must always keep in mind that services need to be available where and when people need and can access them.
 We must utilize the best mediums to clearly communicate what, when and where these services are available.
 Collaboration in the community is essential and can help optimize human and financial resources, expose and eliminate overlap and duplication.